 - Viruses that jump to new hosts are sometimes extraordinarily virulent.
 Well-established viruses clearly moderate their pathogenicity.

 - The benefits to the virus of moderation will increase as we approach herd immunity.

 - Milder CoV-2 strains that are more temperature-sensitive may arise spontaneously in the next few weeks or months.

 One idea that I haven’t heard mentioned much in the last few weeks is the virulence-transmission trade-off model of selection.
 This describes the evolution of pathogenicity that we should expect in parasites, including viruses.
 It’s clear that strains that replicate themselves very quickly will cause the host to emit more (progeny) viruses early on in the illness.
 It’s also likely that, on average, fast-growing strains will cause worse illnesses.
 However, such aggressive strains are likely to cause illness that immobilizes their hosts, so they may, paradoxically, be spread less widely.
 The model suggests that the benefits (to the virus, not to us) of greater virulence – more rapid progression of the illness and “shedding” of viruses in greater numbers – need to be balanced against the disadvantages [see scientific reference 1, below].

 This is largely about timing: if transmission is very fast compared to the development of the illness – because contacts between susceptible hosts are frequent (think, for example, of chickens in a barn) – selection becomes a race between the different strains to become infectious as quickly as possible after transmission.
 If, on the other hand, the virus has relatively few chances to jump to susceptible new hosts (think wandering albatrosses), milder strains will be favored so that shedding can carry on for longer.
 This extended shedding increases the chance that the host will still be infectious when they meet another potential host.
-In real-life chicken barns, very virulent strains of bird flu and other illnesses can develop very quickly, resulting the the death of every single bird in a few days.
+In real-life chicken barns, very virulent strains of bird flu and other illnesses can develop very quickly, resulting the the death of almost every bird in a few days.

 Barn interior showing the suffocation by foam of chickens infected with avian influenza.
 Picture by Roee Shpernik.